snowplow/snowplowanalytics.com/_posts/2018-02-01-snowplow-r100-epidaurus-released-with-pii-pseudonymization-support/index.md

 ![epidaurus][epidaurus-img]

 <h2 id="pii-define">1.
-What is PII, GDPR, pseudonymization, and why they are important?</h2>
+What are PII, GDPR, and pseudonymization, and why they are important?</h2>

 <h3>PII</h3>

-The term [Personally identifiable information][pii-def] originally appeared in the context of healthcare records since the early days of healthcare record keeping.
-It soon became evident that the accumulation of healthcare records had huge potential to promote population-level measures and very often there was public and research interest in such data.
-At the same time researches had to be careful to avoid releasing data that could uniquely identify an individual, hence the beginning of anonymization.
+The term [Personally identifiable information][pii-def] originated in the context of healthcare record keeping.
+It soon became evident that the accumulation of healthcare records had huge potential to promote population-level measures, and very often there was public and research interest in such data.
+At the same time, researchers had to be careful to avoid releasing data that could uniquely identify an individual, hence the emergence of various strategies for *PII anonymization*.

-Nowadays, collecting and processing large amounts of information is increasingly within reach of even small organizations, with excellent tools, such as Snowplow supporting that process.
-Naturally, citizens and in turn governments became concerned that this information can be misused, and decided to give back some control to the subjects whose records were being kept (data subjects in EU law terms).
+Nowadays, collecting and processing large amounts of PII is increasingly within reach of even small organizations across ever sector, thanks to powerful platforms such as Snowplow.
+Naturally, citizens and in turn governments have become concerned that this information can be misused, opting to give back some control to the people whose records were being kept ("data subjects" in EU law terms).

-Just as the healthcare records were useful for population-level health studies, so is tracking behavior down to the individual event for any data-driven organization.
-In addition, just as health records need to be used an disseminated responsibly, analytics collected data need to also be used in a way that protects the identities of the data subjects.
+Just as the healthcare records were useful for population-level health studies, so is tracking user behavior down to the level of the individual event useful for any data-driven organization.
+And just as health records need to be used an disseminated responsibly, so data scientists and analysts need to use event- and customer-level data in a way that protects the rights and identities of data subjects.

 <h3>GDPR</h3>

-In the case of the European Union, which is usually a pioneer in the field of human rights protection, it was decided to enact a far-reaching regulation to replace previous directives.
-In terms of EU law, a regulation is much more specific and prescriptive and does not leave the implementation of that law up to the member states.
+The European Union, often a pioneer in the field of human rights protection, has decided to enact a far-reaching regulation to replace previous digital privacy directives.
+In terms of EU law, a regulation is much more specific and prescriptive than a directive, and does not leave the implementation of that law up to the member states.

-The official name of that regulation is the General Data Protection Regulation (GDPR) and there is a special EU site dedicated to informing citizens about it [here][gdpr-web].
-It is noteworthy that the regulation applies to entities operating outside the EU under certain conditions as long as the data collected concerns the activities of an EU citizen or resident which have taken place in the EU.
-The regulation also provides for hefty fines and will become law in the EU after the 25th of May 2018.
+The official name is the General Data Protection Regulation (GDPR), and you'll find plenty of information about it on a [dedicated EU website][gdpr-web].
+It is noteworthy that the regulation applies to entities operating outside the EU, if the data collected concerns the activities of an EU citizen or resident which have taken place in the EU.
+The regulation also provides for hefty fines, and will become law in the EU after the 25th of May 2018.

 <h3>Pseudonymization</h3>

-Snowplow in order to help its clients and the open-source users to meet their obligations under GDPR, is providing a pseudonymization facility implemented as an enrichment.
-This is only the first of the features planned, to help Snowplow users meet their obligations under GDPR.
-Pseudonymization essentially means that the datum which can uniquely identify an individual is substituted by an alias.
+To help Snowplow users meet your obligations under GDPR, in this release we are providing a *pseudonymization* facility, implemented as a Snowplow pipeline enrichment.
+This is only the first of many features planned to help Snowplow users meet their obligations under GDPR.
+Pseudonymization essentially means that a datum which can uniquely identify an individual, or betray sensitive information about that individual, is substituted by an alias.

-Concretely, the user is able to configure any and all of the fields that they wish their values hashed within Snowplow.
-This is only an initial capability to help out users meet the requirements.
-Through hashing all the identifying fields the user can minimize the risk of identification of a data subject, and should therefore be a good way towards meeting their obligation as data handlers.
+Concretely, the Snowplow operator is able to configure any and all of the fields whose values they wish to have hashed by Snowplow.
+Through hashing all the PII fields found within Snowplow events, you can minimize the risk of identification of a data subject - an important step towards meeting your obligations as data handlers.

 <h2 id="pii-enrichment">2.
 PII Enrichment</h2>